hexpm/hexpm/lib/hexpm_web/templates/docs/dependency_policies.html.md

 ### Dependency policies

 A *policy* is a signed payload an organization admin publishes from the org's `Policies` dashboard.
-The Hex client honors the active policy set at resolution time.
+The Hex client honors the active policy at resolution time.
 A policy is configured *per repository* — one tab for `hexpm` (public packages) and one for the organization's own repository — so public and private dependencies can be governed independently.

 Public policies are free on hex.pm and may be referenced by any project.
 Private policies require a paid organization and are only visible to organization members.